-In the ancient systems of Chinese/Japanese medicine, homeostasis - this is when there is a balance in our bodies, that we feel fit and healthy, is attained when there is smooth movement of qi and blood throughout our bodies.
-This is why it's considered that a good combination of diet, exercise, a meditative practice and regular visits to a practitioner can help to reach and maintain homeostasis.
-This is not easy with an ongoing issue, so pain management, through the use of 'The Four Gates' can help.
+In the ancient Eastern medical system, homeostasis is attained when there is smooth movement of Qi and Blood throughout our bodies.
+This is why it is considered that a good combination of diet, exercise, and a meditative practise with regular visits to a practitioner can help to reach and maintain homeostasis.

-Along these classic meridians there are acupoints, plus extra points on the body that are not on these meridians.
-Each acupoint is known to be useful In certain areas, but they can be more beneficial in combination with other points.
+In acupuncture and Shiatsu, the classical meridians used are the same in both practises, with some additional differences in Zen Shiatsu.
+Along these classic meridians, there are acupoints, plus extra points on the body that are not on these meridians.
+Each acupoint is known to be useful for certain conditions, but depending on the issue, a combination of these points can be more beneficial.

-Because of where these points are, they can be pressed simultaneously on your own, but it might not be the most relaxing position.
-It would also be more effective integrated into a full treatment.
+There is a point combination that is well known for pain management called the Four Gates.
+This uses Liver 3 (LV-3) and Large Intestine 4 (LI-4), to help alleviate discomfort.
+Because of where these points are, they can be pressed simultaneously on your own, but it may not be the most relaxing position.
+It would be more effective when integrated into a full acupuncture or Shiatsu treatment.

-LV -3 - Enables the smooth transportation of Qi and Blood.
-It is a powerful point to help the channel, and the Liver organ (zang).
+L V-3 - Enables the smooth transportation of Qi and Blood.
+It is a powerful point to help the channel, and the Liver organ.